coliper/ibean/README.md

 * [Apache Commons Lang][_CommonsLang3Maven], version 3.2 or higher
 * [Google Guava][_GuavaMaven], version 21 or higher

+You do not have to declare these libraries in your Maven or Gradle dependencies.
 If not already present in your project these dependencies are automatically loaded.

 If you want to use JSON convertion of *IBean* beans via *Gson* or